-Celebrating 100 years of jazz in Kansas City with a look back at history
+Celebrating 100 years of jazz in Kansas City with a look back at its history

 Saxophonist Charlie Parker came into fame here in Kansas City in the 1930s.

 Born and raised in Kansas City, Charlie Park Jr. lived in Westport near 15th and Olive Street.
 He left high school in December 1935, just before joining the local musicians’ union to pursue a career in music.

 His childhood sweetheart and future wife, Rebecca Ruffin, graduated from Lincoln High School in June 1935.

 Parker started playing the saxophone at age 11.
 His father, Charles Sr., had a background in music and dance; he was a singer on the T.O.B.A. circuit.
 A trombone player named Robert Simpson taught the younger Parker about improvisation.